...

 Conclusion

 A brief introduction and complete history, services, duties, responsibilities, initiatives, and things used by Punjab Police are discussed in detail.
-The above-given information about Punjab Police contains almost everything which needs to be known but there’s something is missing like discussing services, welfare, and initiatives taken by the Punjab Police in detail.
+The above-given information about the Punjab Police contains almost everything which needs to be known but something is missing like discussing services, welfare, and initiatives taken by the Punjab Police in detail.
 Everything missing will be discussed in new articles.

 0 0 votes